ninja-group/minecraft/README.md

     You may want to back it up every now and then.
 * Exposed ports
   * `25565`: the default Minecraft port.
-  * `8123`: HTTP port for dynmap.
 * Build-time arguments
   * `VERSION`: Minecraft version to build image for.
-Defaults to 1.16.1.
+Defaults to 1.17.

     The latest Paper build for the given version will be used for the image.